Worship and You:

 There is unfortunately not space to discuss Holy Communion in any detail; we can only agree with St. Nicholas that the Holy Eucharist “leads to the very summit of good things.
 Here also is the final goal of every human endeavor.
 For in it we obtain God Himself, and God is united with us in the most perfect union, for what attachment can be more complete than to become one spirit with God?”
 As St. Nectarios of Aegina says, “The Mysterion of the Divine Eucharist that has been handed down by the Lord is the highest of all the Mysteria; it is the most wondrous of all the miracles which the power of God has performed; it is the highest which the wisdom of God has conceived; it is the most precious of all the gifts which the love of God has bestowed upon men.”

-We therefore finish the Divine Liturgy in a way similar to how we’ve spent much of it: thanking God for what He has done for us, asking Him to guard us and make us holy—even committing ourselves to each other and God so “that the whole day may be perfect, holy, peaceful, and sinless”—and asking for His peace throughout the world.
+We therefore finish the Divine Liturgy in a way similar to how we’ve spent much of it: thanking God for what He has done for us, asking Him to guard and sanctify us—even committing ourselves to each other and God so “that the whole day may be perfect, holy, peaceful, and sinless”—and asking for His peace throughout the world.
 A prayer said by the priest perfectly states our desire, “O Christ…fill our hearts with joy and gladness always, now and ever and unto ages of ages.
 Amen.”

 Notice the final blessing given by the priest at the end of the Liturgy.
-We pray for hearts filled with joy and gladness, but this isn’t something we do alone: it can only be achieved in relationship with all the other members of the Church.
+We pray for hearts filled with joy and gladness, but this is not an individualistic pursuit: it can only be achieved in relationship with all the other members of the Church.
 This blessing only comes through the prayers of the Theotokos, apostles, St. John Chrysostom, the saints commemorated that day, Ss.
 Joachim and Anna, and all the saints.
 The final words of the Divine Liturgy remind us, in the words of Alexei Khomiakov, that “if any one believes, he is in the communion of faith; if he loves, he is in the communion of love; if he prays he is in the communion of prayer…this holy unity is the true life of the Church.”

 The words in the statement of faith before Holy Communion can be chilling: “Make me worthy to partake without condemnation of Thy most pure Mysteries,” and “May the communion of Thy holy Mysteries be neither to my judgment, nor to my condemnation.”
 How can we make sure we are worthy?
 How can we be holy?